tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 ## Frequently Asked Questions for Developers

 Welcome and thanks for visiting!

-AdNauseam is a completely non-profit, volunteer-run project dedicated to protecting privacy online.
+AdNauseam is a completely non-profit, volunteer-run project dedicated to protecting privacy online...
 And we REALLY do need your help!

 There are _many ways to contribute,_  from testing, to translating, to documenting, to helping us develop and nurture our community (and of course coding!)